In the Windows section you can set whether NUIA should start with every Windows start.

 The Advanced Graphics Options are settings that affect your graphics card and driver.
 Please only change these settings if you are sure what these changes will do to your computer (or if we explicitly advise you to do so).
-The changes could in some cases result in an enormous improvement in CPU and GPU performance.
-If you have a dedicated Nvidia graphics card, NUIA automatically enables "Use dedicated Nvidia graphics card".
-This leads to smoother animations of the NUIA elements.

 Network Options only affects users who participate in a so-called KPI phase.
 These settings will only be set in consultation with your IT department.